mapr-demos/mapr-streams-sparkstreaming-hbase/README.txt

 copy the jar from the target folder to the sandbox or cluster:

 scp  ms-sparkstreaming-1.0.jar user01@ipaddress:/user/user01/.

+if you are using vmware:
+scp  ms-sparkstreaming-1.0.jar user01@<ipaddress>:/user/user01/.

 if you are using virtualbox:
 scp -P 2222 ms-sparkstreaming-1.0.jar user01@127.0.0.1:/user/user01/.

+ssh into mapr cluster or sandbox

+if you are using vmware:
+ ssh user01@<ipaddress>

+if you are using virtualbox:
+ ssh user01@127.0.0.1 -p 2222

 Create the topics